aufajavascript/-ML-Lung-Cancer-CT-Scan/README.md

 Led model development and evaluation, including architecture comparison methodology, and co-authored the accompanying research paper submitted to J-BEKEN.

+## Team

+This was a group project for the J-BEKEN paper submission.
+Model training and evaluation (this repo) were done by me; the deployment pipeline (FastAPI + Gradio + CI/CD) was built by a teammate — see the [deployment repo](https://github.com/m6hhyrz78d-svg/PulmoScan) for that part.

 ---
 *This work is part of an academic paper currently under submission to the J-BEKEN journal.*